 \section{INTRODUCTION}

-Wireless communication technology has currently served many fields such as healthcare, intelligent sensing, and precise positioning \cite{PangIRS}.
-However, due to the previous design of wireless communication systems adhering to the principle that the wireless transmission environment cannot be reconfigured, which fundamentally limits the further improvement of wireless communication system performance.
-Due to the ability of intelligent reflecting surface (IRS) to break through the uncontrollability of traditional wireless transmission environments, and its significant advantages in cost, energy efficiency, reliability, and energy conservation, therefore researchers have conducted extensive analysis and investigation on IRS-aided wireless communication networks \cite{DiSmart,BasarWireless,WuIntelligent,HuangReconfigurable}.
+Wireless communication technology has served many fields such as healthcare, intelligent sensing, and precise positioning \cite{PangIRS}.
+However, the existing design of wireless communication systems adhering to the principle that the wireless transmission environment cannot be reconfigured, fundamentally limits the further improvement of wireless communication system performance.
+Since the ability of intelligent reflecting surface (IRS) to break through the uncontrollability of traditional wireless transmission environments, and its significant advantages in cost, energy efficiency, reliability, and energy conservation, researchers have conducted extensive analysis and investigation on IRS-aided wireless communication networks \cite{DiSmart,BasarWireless,WuIntelligent,HuangReconfigurable}.

 Compared with other existing transmission technologies, the channel model and its characteristics of IRS-assisted wireless communication systems are greatly different \cite{WuTowards,Liu2022Simulation}.
 For example, a large number of IRS reflect elements introduce numerous communication links, coupled with the fact that the inability of IRS to transmit pilot sequences, which makes it difficult to obtain accurate channel state information (CSI) through channel estimation \cite{SunPilot}.
 Moreover, the transmission from the transmitter to the receiver includes direct channels and non-direct channels reflected by IRS, and the received signal is susceptible to both the CSI estimation error of the non-direct channel and phase shift at IRS reflect element.
 Therefore, in order to obtain strict and comprehensive theoretical analysis of system performance, and further reveal the key factors and internal mechanisms affecting the performance, it is necessary to conduct in-depth research on the performance analysis of IRS-aided communication systems.